 We have over 20 years of experience helping injured pedestrians win the financial recovery they deserve after an accident.
-We can assist you in building a strong injury claim and fight for your rights.
-To schedule a FREE consultation with the best attorney for you, call us today at (404) 341-6555 or contact us online.
+We can assist you in building a strong injury claim and fighting for your rights.
+To schedule a FREE consultation with the best attorney for you, call us today or contact us online.

 Pedestrian Accidents vs. Car Accidents

 Any type of accident in Atlanta can be serious, but pedestrian accidents tend to be especially bad.
 Someone walking on the road is not protected by a vehicle like drivers.
 If a vehicle runs into a pedestrian, there is nothing to prevent serious or deadly injuries.

 It can also be more difficult to prove fault after a pedestrian accident happens.
 The at-fault driver might flee the scene or try to blame you.
 If the accident caused you to lose consciousness, it’s harder to know exactly what happened without eyewitnesses, which might be difficult to get depending on where the accident occurred.